yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 ### Completeness of a service is crucial

-The success of a ServSoft entity is measured by the **completion** of the given service, where *service* refers to *an objective that generates business, social, environmental, or other beyond-technical impact that can only be achieved by a well-structured process with involvement of human or machine intelligence*.
+The success of a ServSoft system is measured by the **completion** of the given service, where *service* refers to *an objective that generates business, social, environmental, or other beyond-technical impact that can only be achieved by a well-structured process with involvement of human or machine intelligence*.
 This characteristic is very different from either a SoftServ, or a robotic-process-automation, for the reason being that the latter two by default do not guarantee the success of a service.
 For example, in a CRM SoftServ platform, it is the user's responsibility to complete the services like to generate the leads, manage a refund, etc. The platform merely provides a set of functionalities that the users can interact with to complete that service.
 Whether the service can be completed or not depends on many factors.

-Similarly, an LLM does not guarantee the completion of a service, either.
+Sequoia Capital suggests the LLM-based ServSoft system.
+This is because of the fact that, the capability of the LLM-based system is proven to accomplish complex tasks that used to be only accomplishable by human labors.
+However, solely an LLM does not guarantee the completion of a service.
 Considering the use cases that an LLM can avail, i.e., chat completion (well this is apparently not the same "completion" we are talking about here), summarization, sentiment analysis, etc., it is not something that is linked to a *service* in a given business context.
-Even an agent does not necessarily guarantee the completion of a service.
+Even an LLM-based agent does not necessarily guarantee the completion of a service.
 The agent itself still requires configuration of its tool usage, strategy of orchestration, etc., before it can really tackle the given service with a desirable performance.
-ServSoft completes a service.
 Actually an agent system is already close to a ServSoft system.
 The only difference is that, the ServSoft system is designed, pre-configured, and set up to be *automated*, *reliable*, and *robust* by nature for completing a specific service.

-The following examples possibly show the differences between LLM, agent, and
+The following example possibly show the differences between LLM, agent, and ServSoft.
+It depicts a scenario when a user visits a online retailer to purchase some products, and the user interacts with the retailer online platform to find the relevant products that he interested in.
-ServSoft:

-* LLM: in this case, the completion is merely the chat with the LLM.
+* LLM: in this case, the *completion* applies only to the chat with the LLM.
+  Without loss of generosity, the example below assumes an LLM with multi-modality.

 <html lang="en">
   <head>